-I was about to describe Bou Khuda but decided to address her second question first.
-"You know Rosie you are my favorite hand model apart from Pasta.
+I was about to describe Bou Khuda, but decided to address Rosie's second question first.
+I said "You know Rosie you are my favorite hand model apart from Pasta.
 I love the way you pose with the food.
 You are so very natural; and simple and humble too.
 You are like the Bou Khudi Pulao we are clicking now.
 Humble yet unignorable and required.
-To answer your second question; Bou Khuda is nothing but Pulao cooked with Khud aka broken Rice.
-Bou stands for Daughter in law while Khuda is having a double meaning.
-Khuda can be hunger or it can be Khud or broken rice.
-In a way, both the meaning are equally apt for this pseudo pulao."
-I replied with a smile and hopefully was able to address my daughter's Rosie didi.
+To answer your second question; Bou Khuda is simply Pulao cooked with Khud, which is broken rice.
+Bou means daughter-in-law, while Khuda has a double meaning, either referring to hunger or the broken rice.
+Both meanings are equally fitting for this type of Pulao."

 Bou Khuda!